mjoyceGR/MESA2HYDRO/README.md

 	sudo apt-get install python3-dev

-In your Python 3 environment is out of date, one can install the required dependencies via
+In your Python3 environment is out of date, the following set of commands may solve this:

+	sudo apt update
+	sudo apt upgrade
+	sudo apt-get install --reinstall python3-apt
+	sudo apt install python3.7 python3.7-dev python3.7-venv

+You can then install the required dependencies via

 	sudo apt-get install python3-matplotlib
 	sudo apt-get install python3-scipy